 Capillary leak syndrome (CLS) has been reported after G-CSF administration, including filgrastim products, and is characterized by hypotension, hypoalbuminemia, edema, and hemoconcentration.
 Episodes vary in frequency and severity and may be life-threatening if treatment is delayed.
 Patients who develop symptoms of CLS should be closely monitored and receive standard symptomatic treatment, which may include the need for intensive care.

 Confirm the diagnosis of SCN before initiating NIVESTYM® therapy.
-Myelodysplastic syndrome (MDS) and acute myelogenous leukemia (AML) have been reported to occur in the natural history of congenital neutropenia without cytokine therapy.
+MDS and AML have been reported to occur in the natural history of congenital neutropenia without cytokine therapy.
 Cytogenetic abnormalities, transformation to MDS, and AML have also been observed in patients treated with filgrastim products for SCN.
 Based on available data including a post-marketing surveillance study, the risk of developing MDS and AML appears to be confined to the subset of patients with congenital neutropenia.
 Abnormal cytogenetics and MDS have been associated with the eventual development of myeloid leukemia.
 The effect of filgrastim products on the development of abnormal cytogenetics and the effect of continued filgrastim product administration in patients with abnormal cytogenetics or MDS are unknown.
+Monitor patients for signs and symptoms of MDS/AML in these settings.
 If a patient with SCN develops abnormal cytogenetics or myelodysplasia‚ the risks and benefits of continuing NIVESTYM® should be carefully considered.

 Thrombocytopenia has been reported in patients receiving filgrastim products.
 Monitor platelet counts.